AI Agent List Management with LystBot

 Common issues: If Claude says it can't find the tool, check the JSON for syntax errors (a missing comma breaks everything silently).
 If npx times out, your network might block npm registries.
 Try npm install -g lystbot-mcp and use the full path instead of npx.
 If you get a 401 from the API, your key has a trailing space.
 Copy it again.

-The Sunday Review: a recurring workflow
+The Sunday Review: Recurring Automation

 I'll be honest: the first version of this automation ran on a Saturday at 3am and created 47 duplicate grocery lists before I noticed.
 I'd messed up the cron syntax and it fired every minute instead of once a week.
 My wife opened the app to "Groceries Mar 08" through "Groceries Mar 08 (47)" and asked if I was okay.
 So: test your cron jobs.